AACT Member-Only Content

 - Optional Extension Ideas:

 - The elements Hydrogen, Oxygen, Carbon, Nitrogen in the first two Periods provide the essential elements for the chemistry of life: water, proteins, carbohydrates and more.
 Teachers can discuss photosynthesis and the oxygen and carbon cycles.
-The provides some good background information on these topics.
+The Oxygen-Review website provides some good background information on these topics.

 - Note: “Identify Your Elements” lesson was originally used as a teaching strategy at the The Tech Interactive, in San Jose, California, where the lead writer has volunteered.
 Permission has been granted (by Kristen Martin Lai, Director of Facilitated Experiences, Museum Education) to include this lesson with the published article.